zainthedev/pomodoro/docs/planning.md

 ## Steps:

 0. Get design inspiration, choose a theme and colour palette
-1. Write unit tests
+1. Write tests
-2. Write factories
-3. Create the basic skeleton of the site
+2. Create the basic skeleton of the site
-4. Implement buttons for basic functionality, hook up data etc.
+3. Implement buttons for basic functionality, hook up data etc.
-5. Create progress bar, counter
+4. Create progress bar, counter

 ## If there's time: